Itinerary #1: Best of Spain - Barcelona, Madrid & Seville

 |Day 6||Transfer from Ronda to Málaga, via the Caminito del Rey||Malaga|

 The trip begins with your arrival in Seville.
 You’ll get right into the mix with a delicious tapas tour of Seville’s various bars.
 Days two and three involve a walking tour of city highlights like the Seville Cathedral (the largest gothic cathedral in the world), and visiting a local art restorers workshop and the studio of a flamenco guitar maker.

-On day four, you’ll leave Andalusia for the Ronda, which enjoys a dramatic setting atop a mountain.
+On day four, you’ll leave Seville for Ronda, which enjoys a dramatic setting atop a mountain.
 Here you’ll visit Ronda’s famous bullring and also indulge in a wine tour.
 Day six sees you traversing the harrowing cliffside suspension bridges of the Caminito del Rey before returning to Seville on day seven for your journey home.
 Learn more

 More Great 7-Day Spain Itineraries